BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-13-what is the point of Habits.md

 Taking the effort to reflect on my habits daily has been a great way of leading me to become the person I want to be.
 It is what I do most often that determines who I am.
 If I draw every day I am an artist, if I play guitar every day I am a guitarist.
 Therefore, for us to become who we desire to be, it is best to **stay consistent with our daily (or weekly) habits and routines**.

-## Why are good habits so difficult to create?
+## Why Are Good Habits So Difficult To Create?

 When we think about creating a habit, we tend to be **too fixated on the outcome**.
 This is a problem for a variety of reasons: